MarkGuenzel/skribbl-bot/README.md

 npm run dist:mac        # package a macOS build (also dist:win, dist:linux)
 ```

-## TODOS
+## TODO

-[ ] expand local word list, if it is a new word
+- [ ] Expand the local word list when a new word comes up
-[ ] add url searchbar so users can join an invite
+- [ ] Add a URL search bar so users can join a room by invite link
-[ ] optimize drawing speed by utilizing different brush sizes / merging strokes
+- [ ] Optimize drawing speed with different brush sizes / merged strokes